Graylog2/documentation/pages/configuration/https.rst

 We highly recommend securing your Graylog installation using SSL/TLS to make sure that no sensitive data is sent over the wire in plain text.
 To make this work, you need to enable the ``http_enable_tls`` setting in your Graylog server configuration.

 You also need to make sure that you have proper certificates in place, which are valid and trusted by the clients.
-Not enabling TLS for either one of them will result in a browser error about mixed content and the web interface will cease to work.

 .. note:: If you're operating a single-node setup and would like to use HTTPS for the Graylog web interface and the Graylog REST API, it's possible to use :ref:`NGINX or Apache as a reverse proxy <configuring_webif_nginx>`.